Hinduism in France

-Hinduism is a minority religion in France, which is followed by more than 150,000 people in France.
-Most of the Hindus in France are mainly Sri Lankan Tamils (Tamils in France).
-Though there are many Hindus from India (Indian diaspora), Nepal, Afghanistan, Mauritius and other nations.
+Hinduism is a minority religion in France that is followed by more than 121,312 people in France, which is nearly 0.2% of the nation's population.
+Most of the Hindus in France are mainly from the Sri Lankan Tamil diaspora and the Indian diaspora, though there are many Hindus from Nepal, Afghanistan, Mauritius and other nations.There are also French Hindus who may or may not have Indian origins.

-It is the fifth largest in Europe, after those of the United Kingdom, Italy, The Netherlands and Germany.
+France has the fifth largest Hindu population in Europe after the United Kingdom, Italy, The Netherlands and Germany.

 Emergence of Hindus in France

-The initial presence of Hindus in France dates to the early 1700's and primarily consisted of sailors and servants, who eventually converted to Christianity.
+The initial presence of Hindus in France dates to the early 1700s and primarily consisted of sailors and servants, who eventually converted to Christianity.
 The Hindu population remained small until the opening of the Suez Canal in 1869, which reduced the travel time between India and Europe.
 Thereafter, as Indian dancers, musicians, and yogis began to migrate to France, the Hindu population slowly grew.
-From 1900 to 1920, a temporary Hindu temple was constructed, businessmen, students, and intellectuals began to migrate and settle in Paris, and France also became a destination for refugees fighting for Indian Independence.
+From 1900 to 1920, a temporary Hindu temple was constructed.
+Businessmen, students, and intellectuals began to migrate and settle in Paris.
+France also became a destination for refugees fighting for Indian Independence.

 Hindu immigration to France was catalyzed by Indian Independence in 1947.
-In 1971, Hindu Bengalis began to migrate to France.
+In 1971, Hindu Bengalis began migrating to France.
 By 1975, nearly 60,000 Indians, 40% of which were Hindu, had migrated from Pondicherry to France.
-Mauritians also began to migrate to France for work and education after gaining independence.
+Mauritians also began migrating to France for work and education after gaining independence.
 There are now approximately 60,000 Mauritians in France, primarily made up of Hindus and Muslims, and most of them settling in Paris.

 The majority of Hindus in France are now Sri Lankan Tamils, whose population surged during the civil war in Sri Lanka as refugees sought asylum in the West.
 Most refugees aimed for refuge in Great Britain, but as Great Britain tightened their immigration policy, they eventually settled in France.
 For the same reason, Gujaratis, Pakistanis, and Bangladeshis, many of whom practiced Hinduism, settled in France.

 Influence of Hinduism in France

 In 2022, Durga Puja was celebrated in 12 pavilions across France with various events including worship, offering of Anjali, distribution of prasad, and cultural programs.
+Diwali is celebrated in Reunion island, also Ganesh Chaturthi is celebrated in Paris.

-Notable personality
+Notable personalities

-French people who were Hindus or were influenced by Hinduism include Victor Cousin, Alexandra David-Néel, Paul Gauguin, René Guénon, Jules Michelet, Mirra Richard, Romain Rolland, Satprem, Paul Verlaine, François Gautier and Voltaire.
+French people who were influenced by Hinduism include : Alexandra David-Néel, René Guénon, Mirra Richard, Romain Rolland, Satprem, François Gautier, Voltaire.